 To attend the workshop you must be a Progress member on the day of the training session.

 The training is led by Richard Angell.
-Richard is the former chair of Young Labour and is currently deputy director of Progress.
+Richard is director of Progress and is a former chair of Young Labour.
 He helped with a number of successful selection campaigns in the last parliament, including those of Stephen Twigg, Emma Reynolds, Jonathan Reynolds, Gloria De Piero and Tom Blenkinsop, all now members of parliament.

-Following the training, Richard is able to provide advice and help on leaflets, speeches and campaign packs to Progress members going for selection who request it.
+Following the training, the Progress team are able to provide advice and help on leaflets, speeches and campaign packs to Progress members going for selection who request it.

 What Progress doesn’t provide:

 Progress cannot support candidates financially or provide additional assistance with contacting members or visits.